 I had the privilege of visiting the centuries old Castello di Verrazzano this summer.
 At the castle, my group’s tour guide enthusiastically told us the estate’s history as well as the process of making delicious wine.
 Then we got to try some of the estate’s own bottled heritage, including a few types of wine in a range of taste and price.

-Before my trip, I had watched Monty Don’s Italian Gardens on Netflix, eager to see what the world would look like in Italy.
+As nerdy as it is, before my trip, I had watched “Monty Don’s Italian Gardens” on Netflix, eager to see what the world would look like in Italy.
 On the show, I learned that a trick in gardening is to frame a beautiful view in order to bring it into focus for the visitor, and by concentrating on one part of a vast expanse, the view outside the garden becomes something precious to be admired like artwork.

 Hope you have a chance to enjoy the essence of wherever you find yourself this summer, and maybe you too can take a little bottle of Tuscan sun home with you.

 I just love Swiss sheep.
 The mountains are cool, but when every steep hill is dotted with sheep wearing little bells, what could be better?